 How do you unwind at the weekend?

-What do you recall most about weekends growing up?
+What do you remember most about weekends growing up?

-Do you have a must-listen weekend radio programme or podcast?
+Do you have a must-listen radio programme or podcast?

 Is there a must-watch TV programme or Netflix?

 Still Game – which is about a couple of old Scottish guys in a sketch show that’s crude and very funny.
 With my mother I watch The Repair Shop and am quite handy with DIY myself.
 I made my own guitar using jacaranda wood which is lovely.
 A guitar geek might hear its unique sound.